He’s not the only ones dipping their toes in the nog pond this holiday season…

 Here’s the black-and-white and every color in the rainbow truth:

-The Second City was serious when it came to diversity, as I learned early on, and it came from the top down.
+As I learned for myself early on, Second City was serious when it came to diversity, and it came from the top down.
 Every person of color that has performed on a Second City stage has been instrumental in helping another person of color.